CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

     ![](./images/objdet(8).png)

-3. On the right, under **Resources** note that the details for the *training* resource, including its **key and endpoint** are shown (you can also obtain this information by viewing the resource in the Azure portal).
+3. On the right, under **Resources**, note that the details for the *training* resource, including its **key and endpoint**, are shown (you can also obtain this information by viewing the resource in the Azure portal).

     ![](./images/objdet(9).png)